Andrii Zaplitnyi: Sport career

 Zaplitnyi debuted in the senior individual competitions at the 2023 European Karate Championships.
 In the first bout, Andriy won 3:1 against Gore Nersesyan from Armenia, in the second he defeated Austrian Stefan Pokorny with the score of 6:0, then in the final of the pool, the Ukrainian successfully fought against Montenegrin Nemanja Mikulić with a score of 4:0.
 In a tough fight to reach the finals against the Belgian Quentin Mahoden, Andrii clinched the victory with a score of 4:4 having priority for taking the point first.
 In the finals, Zaplitnyi met Turkish Erman Eltemur, who was the 2022 European Champion.
 Having scored 2 points for a strike with a hand delivered to the head, Andrii Zaplitnyi became the 2023 European Karate Champion.

 At the 2023 European Games in Poland, Andriy Zaplitny competed in the category up to 75 kg, where he reached the semi-finals as the leader of the group with three victories.
 His first opponent in the playoffs was the Belgian Quentin Mahauden, the bronze medalist of the Euro.
 In a close match, the Ukrainian managed to win.
 Mahauden realized one yuko and ippon, scoring four points, but Zaplitny was one point ahead of him thanks to five yuko.

 In the final fight, the Italian Daniele De Vivo was waiting for Andrii.
 The opponent earned the first yuko and gained a one-point advantage, but the karatekas exchanged points several times, catching up with each other.
 In the end, De Vivo took the lead again, but in the last seconds Zaplitnyi already realized the yuko.
 Thus, thanks to additional indicators, he won with an equal score of 3:3 and for the first time in his career won the "gold" of the European Games.

+Andriy Zaplitnyi won 2nd place at the 2025 World Karate Championships in Cairo.
+Andriy advanced to the playoffs from first place in the group.
+Andriy defeated Lopes Nario from Angola (4:3), Duarte Tiago from Portugal (3:0) and Somerville Logan from New Zealand (3:2).
+In the 1/8 finals, Andriy's opponent was Italian Daniele De Vivo.
+Andriy won in the last seconds of a tense fight – 2:1.
+In the quarterfinals, Andriy defeated Frenchman Enzo Berthon (No. 3 in the WKF rating) – 4:1.In the semifinals, Andriy faced “neutral” athlete Ernest Sharafutdinov (No. 6 in the WKF rating).
+The fight was unprincipled and very tense and he won – 6:3.
+Andriy Zaplitnyi lost to Egyptian Abdalla Abdelaziz – 0:6.